Forecast details

 Shows water surface temperature.

-Water temperature is only displayed for cities located near large water bodies.
-If the weather stations nearest to the city do not measure water temperature, Meteum calculates this indicator's value.
+Water temperature is only displayed for cities located near large bodies of water.
+If the nearest weather stations don't measure water temperature, Meteum provides its own estimate.

-You can see the water temperature on the service's home page in the weather card and in the detailed forecast.
+You can see the water temperature on the homepage of the service in the hourly forecast card and in the detailed forecast.

 Air temperature

-Shows the temperature in the shade at a height of 2 m above the Earth's surface.
+Shows the temperature at 2 meters above the ground.

 Calculations take into account the data received from weather stations which have special conditions for measuring air temperature: